Junshiun/bukku-assignment-fe/README.md

 	* User can select "Tick" icon in "Action" column to confirm the deletion, or "Cross" icon in the "Action" column to not delete the transaction.
 ###
 5.  **Validation:**
 	* There are validation for adding, editing and deleting a transaction.
-Error message will appear on screen when there are any illogical transaction identified. (e.g. Ensures stock quantity is positive)
+Error message will appear on screen when there are any illogical transaction identified.
 ###
 6.  **Latest WAC and Stock Quantity:**
 	* Current WAC and quantity of stock will be calculated and updated after each action.